-Joseph took Mary to Bethlehem.
-Because all males had to go to their home towns to be registered.
+Joseph took Mary to Bethlehem, because all males had to go to their hometowns to be registered for a Roman census.

-The Romans had a census, or head count, every fourteen years.
+The Romans had a census, or headcount, occurring every fourteen years.

 Joseph in Hebrew means: increaser.